ilokesto/caro-kann/README.md

 &nbsp;
 # create a store

 In Caro-Kann, a **store** is defined as an external space where the global state is stored.
 To create such a store, Caro-Kann uses the `create` function.
-This function takes an initial value, stores it in the internal store, and returns an object consisting of `useBoard`, `useDerivedBoard`, and `BoardContext`.
+This function takes an initial value, stores it in the internal store, and returns an object consisting of `useStore`, `useDerivedStore`, and `StoreContext`.

 ```ts
 const {